BoscoZhangers/PocketRPG/README.md

 ## 🎮 How to Play

 #### 1) Login / Sign-Up 🔐
-To create a new account, simply follow the prompt and enter the username (which you will then use to login moving forwards).
+To create a new account, simply follow the prompt and enter the username (which you will then use to log in moving forward).
-Your account (and its info) will be stored on your repo directory, in data.txt.
-If you already have an account saved in data.txt, use the same userrname to login.
+Your account (and its info) will be stored in your repo directory, in data.txt.
+If you already have an account saved in data.txt, use the same username to log in.

 ![Demo of the RPG Game](assets/LOGIN_DEMO-ezgif.com-video-to-gif-converter.gif)